On Mar 16 2020 by Jordan J. Gonzalez

 Client Alert: Coronavirus Disrupts Inbound U.S. Travel and Immigration-Related Government Functions

 Over the last few weeks, and in reaction to the COVID-19 pandemic, the U.S. has implemented a flurry of policies that have disrupted inbound U.S. travel and immigration-related government functions.
 The current environment is volatile, which has until now made it difficult to track all changes.
-This Alert provides a summary of the travel restrictions and immigration-related changes that have been implemented to date.
+This Alert provides a summary of the travel bans and immigration-related changes that have been implemented to date.

 I. Consular Service Suspension